Acorn TV Australia: Price, features and content

 How much content does Acorn TV offer?

+Acorn TV is a one-stop shop for anyone with a taste for British comedy and drama.
 The service's Australian landing page boasts "thousands of hours of programming, including dozens of exclusive shows and the latest seasons of your favourite series".

 The library is conveniently organised into categories, so you can easily find something to match your preferences.
 Categories include Mystery, Period Drama, Modern Drama and more.

 The platform allows you to browse the library before you sign up to the free one-week trial, so you can get an idea of what content you access once subscribed.
 New content is added every month, so keep an eye on the service to discover new favourites.
+Otherwise check out our list of Acorn TV's best shows.

 How much data will Acorn TV use?

 As with every streaming service, watching content with Acorn TV will burn through your data allowance.
-The platform doesn’t offer any official information on data usage, but streaming usually can usually burn anywhere from 300MB/hour on the lowest video quality to 3GB/hour for a high-quality HD stream.
+The platform doesn’t offer any official information on data usage, but streaming can usually burn anywhere from 300MB/hour on the lowest video quality to 3GB/hour for a high-quality HD stream.

-What devices are compatible with Acorn TV?
+Which devices are compatible with Acorn TV?

 How does Acorn TV compare?